department-of-veterans-affairs/vets-website/README.md

   * Visit `http://localhost:3000/webpack-dev-server` (no trailing slash!) to see the contents of generated files.

 Overall, this runs pretty well.

-In a future TODO, hooking ESlint and Sass lint into metalsmith or webpack dev server would allow them to execute during incremental builds as well.

 ### Unit Test -- Mocha
 All unittests re under `test/\*` and are named with the suffix `.unit.spec.js`.